 Some of the benefits of newer 4G and 4G LTE products and devices include:

-It's important to note, however, that all three of these cellular carriers have already stopped accepting new activations for 3G devices.
-So, regardless of the shutdown dates listed above, it's only a matter of time before you'll need to make sure your customers' systems are compatible with 4G and 4G LTE networks.
+The expected network sunset date from the three major cellular carriers, including Bell, Tellus and Rogers, is Dec.
+31, 2025.
+It's important to note, however, that it’s possible for the 3G sunset to occur at an earlier date than expected.
+So, regardless of the shutdown date, it's only a matter of time before you'll need to make sure your customers' systems are compatible with 4G and 4G LTE networks.

 What the 3G sunset means for installers